zanettanorris/PythonFundamentals.Exercises.Part1/README.md

 Create a Python script called *fahrenheit_to_celsius.py*

 * The script should declare a variable called fahrenheit.
-* The script should then convert the value of fahrenheit and convert it to celsius.
+* The script should then convert the value of fahrenheit to celsius.
 * The celsius value should be displayed on the screeen.